If you're planning to venture into sustainable gardening then you must be asking yourself, how to build a sustainable garden?

-When it comes to the sustainable aspect of your garden, there are several things to consider:
+When it comes to the sustainable gardening, there are several things to consider:

-First of all, you should choose a place for your garden, preferably with enough sun exposure and access to water.
+First of all, planning where to place your garden is an important step on how to make a sustainable garden.
+Preferably, you want enough sun exposure and access to water.
 The area should be suitable for growing healthy and strong plants, which includes enough sunlight and quality soil.

 Choose native and drought-resistant plants because they will be better suited to the soil in your area and to the climate.
 This means you will spend less energy and resources in maintaining them.

 Be sure to design your garden according to the needs of your plants, making sure the ones that need shade have enough of it, and the ones that need sun are exposed to it sufficiently.

 Make sure you have some of the basic tools and supplies needed for gardening.
 The first thing you need to buy are seeds or young plants, and some kind of soil fertilizer and compost.
 When it comes to tools here are the basic ones:

 - A compost bin is one of the most important things for a sustainable garden, it is used to make your own, organic compost